antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 LLMs are useful for improving isolated methods or functions.
 Prompts such as “refactor,” or “optimize,” often yield good results.

+#### Naming

+LLM can be useful when you are unsure how to name a certain variable, class or folder.
+This can either offer you a viable alternative solution or trigger an inspiration inside yourself.

+#### Code Structure

+LLM can help give you some hints or best practices ideas in how would you structure some certain folders you have in your application, where to best place them.
+Consider giving him as context the existing structure (if it exists) and provide him with information regarding the framework you choose.

 ### Data Generation & Analysis

 #### Data Generation